maykinmedia/consumerjs/doc/abstract-consumer.md

 <a name="AbstractConsumer"></a>

 ## *AbstractConsumer*
-Abstract base class for all consumers
+Abstract base class for all consumers.

 **Kind**: global abstract class